ibm-cloud-docs/vpc/console-tutorial.md

 {: #load-balancer}
 {: step}

-There are two different types of {{site.data.keyword.cloud_notm}} load balancers that you can create: an application load balancer and a network load balancer.
+You can create two different types of {{site.data.keyword.cloud_notm}} load balancers: an application load balancer and a network load balancer.
 For comparison information and instructions on how to create an  {{site.data.keyword.cloud_notm}} load balancer, see [Load balancers overview](/docs/vpc?topic=vpc-nlb-vs-elb).

 ## Creating a VPN gateway (optional)
 {: #vpn-ui}